returnString/metagame/README.md

 See the [issue tracker](https://github.com/returnString/metagame/labels/feature).

 # Installation
-Officially, the following Node versions are tested on Linux:
+Officially, the following Node versions are tested on Linux and Windows:
 - 4.2 (LTS)
 - 5.0
 - 5.1